ddd-crew/como-prep-canvas/README.md

 ## 3\.
 Drafting the Workshop - Scoping

 Usually the first step when preparing a (collaborative modelling) workshop is discussing its motivation and backgroud (like *what led to the workshop*) as well as the definition of success (like *what should have changed afterwards*).
-Additionally, it's important to establish a suitable (working) title early on, discuss initial ideas for the workshop format, and identify the key parties involved (initiator, beneficiaries & potential participants).
+Furthermore, it helps to establish a suitable (working) title early on, discuss initial ideas for the workshop format, and identify the key parties involved (initiator, beneficiaries & potential participants).

 ### 3.1 Title of Workshop
 A clear, concise name for the upcoming collaborative modeling session.